CustomTypeOne/LoopPatches/README.md

 ```

+After the text is copied, click in the **LoopWorkspace Terminal Window** and paste the text.
+(Ways to paste: CMD-V; or CNTL-click and select from menu or Edit-Paste at top of Mac screen.)
+Once the line is pasted, the lines will execute - with some computers the lines only execute after hitting return.

 If you see this message:
     `cp: /Users/<your name>/Downloads/LoopPatches-main/Settings.bundle: No such file or directory`

 * That means you did not double click the `Settings.bundle.zip` file to unzip it.
 Do it now try the one command again.

+If there is no response to the command (make sure you hit return), then it worked.

 ### Configure Xcode with Settings Bundle